Ernest Yarrow: Van massacres

-In February 1915, the "strong and liberal-minded" governor or vali of Van vilayet was replaced with Cevdet Bey, brother-in-law of the Turkish Commander-in-Chief, Enver Pasha.
-The new vali, a subscriber to the view that a nascent Armenian "rebellion" was under way in Van, was unable to travel there until late March, when he arrived "accompanied by several thousand soldiers and Kurdish and Circassian irregulars".
+In February 1915, the "strong and liberal-minded" governor or vali of Van vilayet was replaced with Cevdet Bey, brother-in-law of the Turkish commander-in-chief, Enver Pasha.
+The new vali, a subscriber to the view that a nascent Armenian "rebellion" was underway in Van, was unable to travel there until late March, when he arrived "accompanied by several thousand soldiers and Kurdish and Circassian irregulars".
 Cevdet quickly repeated an earlier demand that the Van Armenians supply 4,000 able-bodied men for work in labour battalions, but the Armenian leadership, fearful of the fate of such conscripts and concerned that full compliance would leave them defenceless, offered 500 men and payment of the standard exemption fee for the rest.
 Cevdet's response was to have four Armenian leaders killed and a fifth—an Armenian community leader in the town of Shadakh—arrested, but when the townsfolk surrounded the building where the latter was detained, demanding his release, Cevdet responded by ordering one of his regiments to "go to Shadakh and wipe out its people".
 The troops however, for reasons unknown, attacked and perpetrated massacres in several defenceless Armenian villages instead.

 By this time, the alarmed Armenians were openly preparing for a defence of the city of Van.
 An attempt to avoid further bloodshed was made at this point by Yarrow himself and fellow American missionary Clarence Ussher, who met directly with Cevdet on the Armenians' behalf.
 At this meeting, Cevdet demanded that fifty Turkish soldiers be stationed in the American missionary compound in Van, but this was rejected by the Armenians on the grounds that it would compromise their defensive positions.
 On April 19, Cevdet issued the following order to his forces in the vilayet:

 An estimated 55,000 Armenians in the vilayet were subsequently slaughtered by Cevdet's troops; however, several localities were able to successfully resist the Turkish attacks, most notably the city of Van itself, which would hold out for almost a month.